-The Rock River is divided into the Upper Rock and Lower Rock River watersheds.
-The Lower Rock River basin encompasses the Yahara River and much of the metropolitan Madison area.
+The Rock River is divided into the Upper and Middle Rock River watersheds.
+The Middle Rock River basin encompasses the Yahara River and much of the metropolitan Madison area.
 The Upper Rock River basin includes the Crawfish River subwatershed, with a majority of the area draining to its Maunesha River tributary.

-The Rock River is polluted and the region is implementing a plan for improving the river's water quality.
-Called the Rock River Recovery, this project implements the river's Total Maximum Daily Load (TMDL) of pollutants that has been determined by the US EPA and WDNR.
+The Rock River is polluted, and the region is implementing a plan for improving the river's water quality.
+The Rock River Recovery is the project for the river's total maximum daily load (TMDL) of pollutants, as determined by the US EPA and WDNR.
 The goal of the TMDL is to restore the designated uses of impaired waters within the Rock River basin.

 Last Updated on